 If you are interested, please feel free to talk with our course consultant.

 In the class, our teachers always encourage all students to use Chinese as much as they can to talk with teachers and classmates.
-Only for beginners’ class, if necessary, teachers will use a bit English to explain grammars and sentence structures to help students understand better and more accurate.
+Only for beginners’ class, if necessary, teachers will use a bit of English to explain grammar and sentence structure to help students to get a better understanding.

-Out of class, all our teachers and staff are more than happy to create a Chinese only environment for individual student.
-While for activities that students at all different levels join in together, we will use some English to help beginners students, these activities including optional cultural lessons which are open and public for all, and weekend excursions, etc.
+Outside class, all our teachers and staff are more than happy to create a Chinese only environment for individual students.
+While for activities that students at all different levels join in together, we will use some English to help beginner students.
+These activities (including cultural lessons) are optional and free.

-To learn Chinese language well and fast, it’s extremely helpful to interact with as many as Chinese people and understand Chinese culture.
-Here at Omeida we spare no effort to create you the immersion environment, and what’s more, to provide you opportunities to meet and make friends with native Chinese students, and learn as much Chinese culture as possible.
+To learn Chinese successfully, it’s extremely helpful to interact with as many as Chinese people as possible and to understand Chinese culture.
+Here at Omeida, we spare no effort in creating an immersion environment.
+We aim to provide you opportunities to meet and make friends with native Chinese students and learn as much Chinese culture as possible.

 Yes, we provide a free tutoring option for students outside of class called the language partner program.
-This program places Chinese language students into pairs with our native-Chinese students in the English language course, for a daily one-hour sessions (or whatever you and your language partner decide upon).
+This program places Chinese language students into pairs with our native-Chinese students from the English language school, for daily one-hour sessions (or whatever you and your language partner decide upon).
 During these organized sessions, students will help each other improve in the language that they are studying.

 No, the paid lessons are not refundable.

-But we can retain the remaining lessons for you for up to one year.
-From the day you apply for retaining of the lessons, within one year if you are able to come back to take the lessons, we will make relevant arrangement for you.
+But we can retain the remaining lessons for you for up to one year from the day you apply for retaining of the lessons.
+Within one year, if you are able to come back to take the lessons, we will make relevant arrangements for you.

-Yangshuo is a town belongs to Guilin city, which is in South of China.
+Yangshuo is a town near Guilin city, which is in South of China.

-A jacket is enough for Spring and Autumn, when the average temperature is about 20C.
-In Summer T-shirts and pants are good.
+A jacket is enough for Spring and Autumn, when the average temperature is about 20°C. In Summer, T-shirts and pants are good.
 We suggest you bring a couple of your warmest clothes to Yangshuo if you come in Winter.
-Anyway, it is very convenient to buy all sorts of clothes in local shops or online when you are in Yangshuo.
+Or it is very convenient to buy all sorts of clothes in local shops or online when you are in Yangshuo.

 Yangshuo is the paradise of outdoor activities.
-The bucket list is long and you will never get fed up with your life here in 6 months.
-Activities out of class including biking, hiking, rock-climbing, sight seeing, bamboo rafting, caving, barbecuing, sporting, making friends and practicing your Chinese with local people.
+The typical Yangshuo bucket list is long and ever-growing.
+You will never get fed up with your life here.
+Activities out of class including biking, hiking, rock-climbing, sightseeing, bamboo rafting, caving, barbecuing, sporting, making friends and practicing your Chinese with local people.

-If you want to experience more Chinese culture, we are more than happy to arrange for you cultural lessons like Taichi, Chinese calligraphy, Chinese painting, Chinese cooking, etc. Just let our course consultant know if you are interested in it.
+If you want to experience more Chinese culture, we are more than happy to arrange for you cultural lessons like Taichi, Chinese calligraphy, Chinese painting, Chinese cooking, etc. Just let our course consultant know what you are interested in.

 The local residents in Yangshuo all speak Mandarin.
 Though there is a native Yangshuo dialect, the town has enough tourist traffic that everyone is perfectly used to conversing in Mandarin.
 Outside of our campus, there shouldn’t be any local language limitations that prevent you from practicing your Chinese.

-Within China, there are high speed trains connect many cities with Guilin or Yangshuo.
+Within China, there are high speed trains which connect many cities with Guilin or Yangshuo.
 The closest train station to Yangshuo town is Yangshuo Train Station which is actually in Xingping, a smaller ancient town about 45 mins by taxi to Yangshuo town.
-In Guilin there are 3 train stations, Guilin Station, Guilin North Station and Guilin West Station, in which, Guilin Station is the closest and the only one convenient to change a bus to Yangshuo (about 1.5 hours by taxi).
-No matter which train station you will arrive at, we are more than happy to arrange a taxi to pick you up to school if requested.
+In Guilin there are 3 train stations: Guilin Station, Guilin North Station and Guilin West Station.
+Guilin Station is the closest and the only one convenient for getting on a bus to Yangshuo (about 1.5 hours by taxi, a bit longer on the bus).
+No matter which train station you will arrive at, we are more than happy to arrange a taxi to pick you up.
 Just let us know if you need the pick up service.

-Please kindly note the taxi we arranged won’t go on highway, if you prefer to go on highway to Yangshuo, please let us know in advance and we will add the toll fee in the quotation.
+Please also kindly note the taxi we arrange won’t go on the highway.
+If you would prefer to take the highway to Yangshuo, please let us know in advance and we will add the toll fee in the quotation.

-Our address in Chinese is 阳朔县龙岳路49号，欧美达中文书院.
-It’s easy to get a taxi or motorbike in Yangshuo town or Yangshuo bus station and just show the driver our address so he will drive you to Omeida.
-Any further help needed please feel free to call office number: +86 773 8812233.
+Our address in Chinese is.
+It’s easy to get a taxi or motorbike taxi in Yangshuo town or Yangshuo bus station.
+You can show the driver our address.
+If any further help is needed, please feel free to call our office number: +86 773 8812233.

-If you do the all-inclusive package and live at school, the room is available from Sunday before start of your course.
-Please try to arrive at school before 4pm, so we have time to show you school and help check in dorm room.
+If you do the all-inclusive package and live at the school, the room is available from Sunday before the start of your course.
+Please try to arrive at the school before 4pm, so we have time to show you around and help you to check in your dorm room.

-For arrival later than 4pm but before 8pm, our staff who is on duty on the weekend can wait at school and help with checking in, only a 50RMB service fee will be charged.
+For later arrival, between 4-8pm, our weekend staff on duty can wait at the school and assist you with checking in.
+A 50RMB service fee will be charged.

 If you will arrive at school later than 8pm, we are able to book a room in nearby hotel at discounted price of 100RMB.

-Please keep us informed of our arrival date and time once finalized.
+Please keep us informed of your arrival date and time once finalized.

-Usually it’s no problem out of peak time (July&August).
+Usually it’s no problem out of peak time (July/August).
 Just let us know as early as possible so we can reserve the room for you in advance.
-The cost for extra days depends on type of rooms you want.
-It is 40RMB/night/person for a shared room, 60RMB/night for a private dorm room, or 100RMB/night for a luxury private room.
+The cost varies: it is 40RMB/night/person for a shared room, 60RMB/night for a private dorm room, or 100RMB/night for a luxury private room.

-We have four students dorm buildings, all are 2-10 minutes walk from school.
+We have 4 student dorm buildings, all are 2-10 minutes walk from school.

-The accommodation provided in the all-inclusive package is shared twins bedroom to share with another native Chinese student.
+The accommodation provided in the all-inclusive package is a twin bedroom shared with a native Chinese student.

 not included: toiletries, toilet paper, etc.

 To encourage saving energy, we charge 1RMB/kwH to use electricity in your room.
-The fee is to be shared with your roommate.
+The fee is divided with your roommate.